Cornwall Together, was the UK's first regional collective buying scheme for energy consumers, launched in July 2012

 Essentially, a group of people - the more the better - join together in negotiating with the energy companies to get the best deal on offer.
 This suits the company because they stand to gain perhaps hundreds or thousands of new customers in one fell swoop.
 And it suits the customers because the company provides their most competitive deal on gas or electricity, or both.
 The consumers can also demand other benefits as part of the deal, for example the assurance of 100% renewable electricity, or free loft insulation.

-Furthermore, if you join an existing collective switching scheme run by a third party, such as a local authority or community group, all you need do is express an interest and provide some basic information about yourself and your energy usage.
+Collective switching schemes are generally run by a third party, such as a price comparison website, local authority or community group.
+Initially, all you need do is express an interest and provide some basic information about yourself and your energy usage.
 You don't even commit to signing up when the offer is made; you can carry on with your existing supplier and tariff if you want.

 For example, in early 2012 the consumer magazine Which? ran a large national internet campaign in which 290,000 people signed up.
 They then conducted an 'auction' among energy suppliers.
 The winner was Co-operative Energy, which being a small company could only take on 30,000 new customers!
 These stood to save on average some £123 per year.
 The others were offered a slightly less attractive deal from EDF.
-Subsequently, other players have entered the arena to offer collective switching, including South Lakeland District Council, and in Cornwall, the Eden Project, which is the lead partner in the Cornwall Together initiative.
+Subsequently, various other players have entered the arena to offer collective switching.
+One of the earliest was the Eden Project, which was the lead partner in the Cornwall Together initiative.
+This scheme continues to run as Community Energy Switch, and is open to anyone regardless of where they live in the UK.

-These schemes in the UK are still in their infancy, and vary in how they operate.
-The UK website, thePeoplesPower, is a not-for-profit organization that claims to negotiate on behalf of anyone in the UK who signs up, regardless of where they live.
-It's free to register your interest, with no obligation; and the site charges the energy company £2 per referred customer, compared to the £30-60 per customer typically charged by price comparison sites.
-Another similar scheme is operated by CheaperEnergyTogether.
+These schemes can vary in how they operate.
+The UK website, thePeoplesPower, is a community interest company run as a social enterprise.
+It negotiates on behalf of anyone in the UK who signs up, regardless of where they live.
+It's free to register your interest, with no obligation; the organisation takes £5 from each referral fee received from a supplier, and passes on £10 to the customer as a cashback payment.
+This compares with the £30-60 per customer typically charged by price comparison sites.

 Points to consider